What is Bacterial Vaginosis (BV)? How to Stop the Cycle | Uqora

 Is it normal to develop bacterial vaginosis after having sex with someone new?

 The short answer: yes.
-While the link between sex and BV requires further research, studies show that BV develops more often when people have a new sex partner(9).
+While the link between sex and BV requires further research, recent studies show that BV develops more often when people have a new sex partner(9).

 Is BV a sexually transmitted infection?